 Pool closing accessories and equipment required include:

-• Winter safety cover
+Winter safety cover

-• Skimmer plate or gizmo
+Skimmer plate or gizmo

-• Shop vac or air compressor to blow the lines
+Shop vac or air compressor to blow the lines

-• Jet rubber plugs
+Jet rubber plugs

-• Proper winter cover materials like cables or water bags
+Proper winter cover materials, like cables or water bags

-Steps to Closing Above Ground Pools
+Steps to Closing Above-Ground Pools

 2. Test and balance your pool water – properly balanced pool water optimizes winterizing chemicals and makes opening easier in the spring.
-Your goal is a chlorine level between 1 – 3 ppm, alkalinity level between 100 – 150 ppm, pH between 7.4 – 7.6, and calcium hardness between 175 – 225 ppm.
+Your goal is a chlorine level between 1 – 3 ppm, an alkalinity level between 100 – 150 ppm, a pH between 7.4 – 7.6, and a calcium hardness between 175 – 225 ppm.
 Be sure to adjust alkalinity before adjusting pH.
-Adjust the calcium hardness as hard water deposits can form unsightly, crusty build-up over time in your pool and plumbing, and too soft of water can damage tiled pools and corrode metal.
+Adjust the calcium hardness as hard water deposits can form unsightly, crusty build-up over time in your pool and plumbing, and too soft water can damage tiled pools and corrode metal.

 3. Drain the water – when your pool is clean, and the water is balanced with winterizing chemicals added, it is time to drain water below the skimmer line.
 Lower the water 3 to 6 inches below the skimmer when using a solid, floating cover.